tonyzyang/zeshiyang.github.io/about/index.md

 </p>

 <p>
-Caesar F. Yang is a Graduate Student motivated by FinTech and data science.
-He received his Master of Science in Applied Finance from Pepperdine University where he studied accounting, finance, & statistics and financial modeling.
+Caesar F. Yang is a graduate student motivated by FinTech and data science.
+He received his Master of Science in Applied Finance degree from Pepperdine University where he studied accounting, finance, & statistics and financial modeling.
 He specializes in finance, data science, and investment.
 </p>